Updated May 29, 2023

-In the below examples we will show how to reduce the size of an Excel workbook via some of the most common methods (when the size is large due to different reasons like above).
+In the below examples, we will show how to reduce the size of an Excel workbook via some of the most common methods (when the size is large due to different reasons like the above).
 Some common ways to reduce the size of an Excel workbook.

 Example #1 – Removing Unnecessary Worksheets

-Let us say we have an Excel file with 8 worksheets in it, and each worksheet has 26 columns with 15,000 data points in each column.
-Now if we wish to reduce the file size, we follow the below steps.
+Let us say we have an Excel file with 8 worksheets, and each worksheet has 26 columns with 15,000 data points in each column.
+If we wish to reduce the file size, we follow the steps below.

 So we can see in the above screenshot that the file size is 1.10MB.
 Now if we delete some of the worksheets, let’s say 4 (which are unnecessary), then the file size gets reduced to 46.1KB.